Ixcatl/fables_novasophonia/docs/core/equipment.rst

           - 0h
           - Light
           - 20
           - This weapon is equipped in a glove slot, leaving the hands free.
-Its quality may be used in place of an unarmed strike's quality when grappling.
+Its Quality may be used in place of an unarmed strike's Quality when grappling.
         * - **Catchpole**
           - Hook
           - 0